mariomliberio/Exercice-Cadavre-Exquis-MarioLiberio/README.md

 She was part of the *YoRHa* group
 > This group was created for mankind's salavation after being invaded from space

+The young hobbit was the savior of the realm, he had chosen for his Quest to travel with a fellow Elfite, a Human king and a powerfull Sarazin.
+Together, the planned to put an end to the tyrany of Teddy the conquistador and Eric the Slayer.
+The journey would be long, but starting from the bottom, ** THE INfINYTEAM ** was here!!!